Androz2091/discord-player/README.md

 **Note**: this module uses recent discordjs features and requires discord.js version 12.

 Discord Player is a powerful [Node.js](https://nodejs.org) module that allows you to easily implement music commands. **Everything** is customizable, and everything is done to simplify your work **without limiting you**!
+It doesn't require any api key, as it uses **scraping**.

 ## Installation